NamburiSrinath/Artificial-Intelligence/README.md

 8. SVM
 9. Tree classifier
 10. Backpropagation

+# SEARCH ALGORITHMS AND ARTIFICIAL INTELLIGENCE
+11. Cannibal Missionary
+12. Eight Puzzle
+13. Eight Queens
+14. Map COloring
+15. Different Search Algorithms(BFS, DFS, UCS, Greedy, A*)

+# PROJECT
-11. Mobilenet (Project)
+16. Mobilenet (Project)

 All the discussions regarding the code is written in the reports.
-Please look into the AIReport file for explanation regarding algorithms (1-10) and AI Project for explanation about 11 i.e mobilenet
+Please look into the AIReport file for explanation regarding algorithms (1-10) and AI Project for explanation about 16 i.e mobilenet